- _Information We Collect via The Site

 Compliance and Cooperation with Regulatory Authorities

-If you have an inquiry regarding our website privacy practices in relation to the EU-US Privacy Shield Principles, we encourage you to contact us using the method below under the caption “Contact Us.”
+If you have an inquiry regarding our privacy practices in relation to our Privacy Shield certification, we encourage you to contact us using the method below under the caption “Contact Us.”
 Google and Verily are subject to the investigatory and enforcement powers of the US Federal Trade Commission (FTC).
-You may also file a complaint free of charge with your local data protection authority and we will work with the appropriate data protection authorities to resolve your complaint.
+You may also file a complaint free of charge with your local data protection authority and we will work with them to resolve your complaint.
 In certain circumstances, the Privacy Shield Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles.

 Do Not Track Signals